 Storming through the front door, I caught the pair of them in the act, half-undressed and kissing passionately on the sofa in our living room.
 Dan leapt up, practically throwing his ex off him.
 ‘Nothing happened, we were just kissing!’ he screamed as I stared open-mouthed in shock.
 I couldn’t speak.
 I could barely breathe as I ran upstairs where I found our bed linen all rumpled.
 For me that made it worse.
 They had done it in our bed.
 The bed we shared, where we’d made our baby.
 I didn’t know what to do.

-What it's really like to carry another woman's baby - and then give it away
+Kim Kardashian wants another surrogate, but what is it really like to carry another woman’s baby and then give it away?

 Only a week earlier, Dan had been holding my hand as we’d gone together for our 12-week scan.
 Although we’d only been together for six months and I’d got pregnant by accident while still on the pill, we decided to keep the baby and I loved him and knew we had a future together.
 I thought he felt the same.